 These Namibia facts were chosen and researched by kids especially for kids to get more insights into this beautiful country.

-Namibia is roughly half the size of Alaska.
+Namibia is about double the size of California or roughly half the size of Alaska.

-The most parts of the country lie on a high plateau.
-The central plateau is over 2,000 metres/2,650 ft. high and borders the Skeleton Coast with the Namib Desert in the West, the Orange River in the South and the Kalahari Desert in the East.
+Most parts of the country lie on a high plateau.
+The Namibian central plateau has an elevation over 2,000 m/ 2,650 ft above sea level.
+There are five geographical areas: The bush veld in the country's North, the coastal plains in the West and the Skeleton Coast, the Namib Desert in the West, the Orange River in the South and the Kalahari Desert in the East.

-The Namib Desert stretches along the Atlantic ocean over 1,000 km/621 miles with huge dunes as far as the eye can see.
-This desert is considered the oldest desert in the world and has been arid (dry condition) for more than 55 million years.
+The Namib Desert stretches along the Atlantic ocean over 1,000 km/ 621 miles with huge dunes as far as the eye can see.
+This desert is considered the oldest desert in the world and has been arid, which means dry, for more than 55 million years.
 The Namib also has some of the highest dunes in the world.

 The Kalahari Desert stretches along the eastern border of the country and is varied in vegetation.
 Some parts are very dry and desert-like whereas others have more grassland and mountainous and rocky regions.